basilkottilingal/hmesh/src/parser/README.md

-# flex/bison for parsing new rules
+# Defined C Grammar for high level mesh manipulation

 For the reason of faster code writing and fewer error, it might be a good idea to define few syntaxes related